Addison-Wesley Secondary Math: An Integrated Approach: Focus on Algebra

-Focus on Algebra was the widely cited 812-page-long algebra textbook which contained significant content outside the traditional field of mathematics.
-The real-life context, intended to make mathematics more relevant, included chili recipes, ancient myths, and photographs of famous people.
+Addison-Wesley Secondary Math: An Integrated Approach: Focus on Algebra is an 812-page-long algebra textbook published in 1996.
+The lead authors are Randall I. Charles and Alba González Thompson; three other authors and ten program conceptualizers are credited on the title page.
+The textbook is noted for containing significant content outside the traditional field of mathematics.
+The real-life context, intended to make mathematics more relevant, includes chili recipes, ancient myths, and photographs of famous people.